hjoshi123/GInit/README.md

 ## Install

 **Note**: To make this project work, the following environmental variable is necessary as GitHub has **deprecated** the Basic Auth mechanism.
-To create your own Personal Access Token refer[here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token). \
+To create your own Personal Access Token refer [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token). \
 **`export GITHUB_PAT=<Personal Access Token>`**

 * To include it as a part of your project: